ArtFXDev/silex-doc/docs/td/Silex/Client/action-execution.md

 #### Methods

-Executing an action from python is mutch more flexible because the ActionQuery object gives you control on the execution at runtime.
+Executing an action from python is much more flexible because the ActionQuery object gives you control on the execution at runtime.
 Here is a list of usefull methods on the ActionQuery, they can be used while the action is executing.

 ```python